dev-murchi/expense-tracker-cli/README.md

 - **Add expenses**: Quickly log your daily expenses with descriptions and amounts.
 - **Delete expenses**: Remove any mistakenly added expense by ID.
 - **List all expenses**: View all recorded expenses in one place.
+- **Export all expenses**: Export all recorded expenses to a file in either JSON or CSV format.
 - **Expense summary**: Get a summary of all your expenses for a given month and year.
 - **Update expenses**: Modify the amount for any expense entry.